kowzan-devops/kubernetes/kubernetes-basic-description.md

 ### Workloads

 - Container
+> software package ready-to-run an application: the code and any runtime environment, settings and libraries
 - CronJob / cronjobs / cj
+> object that creates Jobs on a repeating schedule
 - DaemonSet / daemonsets / ds
+> A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
+> As nodes are added to the cluster, Pods are added to them.
+As nodes are removed from the cluster, those Pods are garbage collected.
+> Deleting a DaemonSet will clean up the Pods it created.
 - Deployment / deployments / deploy
 > object that manages a replicated application
 > making sure to automatically replace any instances that fail or become unresponsive